My Summer Car

-My Summer Car is a vehicle simulation game in development by Amistech Games.
-It was released in early access in October 2016.
+My Summer Car is a vehicle simulation game developed and published by Amistech Games.
+It was released in early access on Steam in October 2016.
+On 8 January 2025, the game was officially released from Early Access.

 Gameplay and setting

-My Summer Car is set in the open world fictional area of Peräjärvi, Finland, during the summer of 1995.
-The main character is an 18-year-old who has the family home to himself while his parents are on holiday in Tenerife.
+My Summer Car is set in the open world fictional area of Alivieska, Finland, during the summer of 1995.
+The main character is an 18/19-year-old (depending on what date the player starts their game) who has the family home to himself while his parents are on holiday in Tenerife.
 The player attempts to assemble, restore, and upgrade a car, the Satsuma AMP (modeled after the Datsun 100A).
-In order to do this, the player must use the car parts that are inside the garage, as well as occasionally order new parts from a catalog.
+To do this, the player must use the car parts that are inside the garage, as well as occasionally order accessories from a catalog.

 At the start of the game, the car is entirely disassembled, and the player must place each part in its correct location, screwing in the bolts with the correct sized spanners.
 The player is not given any direction by the game as to how to build the car.
 While most parts only fit together correctly, it is possible to assemble the car incorrectly by leaving out or improperly placing parts such as an engine gasket or a bolt.
 Failing to assemble the car properly can lead to vehicle failure if the car is driven.
 In addition to assembly, the player must provide the car with gasoline, motor oil, radiator coolant, and brake fluid.
+These fluids must also be topped up periodically and the engine oil replaced after a certain amount of time for the car to function correctly.

 In addition to building the vehicle, the player must address the various survival aspects of the game, such as balancing hunger, thirst, fatigue, urine, stress, and dirtiness.
-In order to take care of his needs, the player can buy food, beverages, and other supplies from the store.
+To take care of his needs, the player can buy food, beverages, and other supplies from an in-game store.
 The player may also use the facilities at his house, such as the sink, shower, sauna, toilet, and bed.
 The player's needs can also be addressed through swimming in the lake, drinking alcohol, smoking, or successfully performing tasks related to the completion of the car.
+For entertainment, the player may watch television or play minigames on a purchasable computer.